taurob/taurobtrackerapi/README.md

+### taurob_bringup

-### taurob_bringup - Contains launchfile for system bringup.
+Contains launchfile for system bringup.

+### taurob_enable_switch

-### taurob_enable_switch - Multiplexer node to toggle between control by ROS and control by Commander.
+Multiplexer node to toggle between control by ROS and control by Commander.
 Receives toggle command by Commander via TCP, and publishes ROS message accordingly.
 (NOTE: not included in initial release.
 Will be published soon.)

-Publishes:
+*Publishes:*

  * enable_control (std_msgs/Bool) - True if ROS commands should become active, False if Commander is supposed to control the robot.

+### taurob_watchdog

-### taurob_watchdog - Watchdog server that listens for messages from an external watchdog client, and relays them to a ROS message.
+Watchdog server that listens for messages from an external watchdog client, and relays them to a ROS message.

-Publishes:
+*Publishes:*

  * watchdog_feed (std_msgs/Bool) - If published, signals that a watchdog pulse was received.
 As soon as that pulse is absent for more than 150ms, the taurob nodes will stop communicating with the robot, bringing it to a safe halted state.

+### taurob_watchdog_client

-### taurob_watchdog_client - Client program for the watchdog that remotely feeds the watchdog server.
+Client program for the watchdog that remotely feeds the watchdog server.
 Is supposed to run on an external system, it has no dependencies to ROS and may be compiled and run as a stand-alone program outside the ROS workspace.